makersacademy/news-summary-challenge/README.md

 My `HeadlineController` has very little responsibility, and therefore possibly shouldn't exist.
 When I started I didn't anticipate that the API interface would return its response asynchronously, forcing me to pass a callback function through to display the fetched data.
 When I got to implementing this part it broke my design as I'd conceived it, with the result that the headline controller was almost redundant.
 If I was going to continue I might merge those two objects into one.

 Making the test framework was a lot of fun, and I'd love to develop that further.

+Should also look into using JavaScript promises rather than passing through callback functions.